Logiqx/gps-details/docs/devices/garmin/chipsets/products.md

-#### Mediatek
+#### MediaTek

-Several product numbers have been observed for the Mediatek MT3333.
+Several product numbers have been observed for the MediaTek MT3333.

-It is unclear whether these are slightly different versions of the MT3333, or relate to firmware updates from Mediatek.
+It is unclear whether these are slightly different versions of the MT3333, or relate to firmware updates from MediaTek.

 Multiple teardowns confirm the MT3333 being used in a variety of Garmin watches from this particular era.